Walk in Castres in the Tarn

 Walk in Castres in th ...

-Castres a city with many facets that will surprise and charm you.
-The old medieval city has managed to preserve a remarkable heritage and craftsmanship.
-Today it is a dynamic and creative city, turned towards art.
+Castres is a multifaceted city that will surprise and charm you.
+The ancient medieval city has preserved a remarkable heritage and artisanal know-how.
+Today, it is a dynamic and creative city, focused on art.
 Nestled between the Haut-Languedoc Natural Park and the Cambounet-sur-le-Sor Regional Nature Reserve, it benefits from an exceptional environment.
-Crossed by the Agout river, you can do all kinds of nature activities.
+Crossed by the Agoût River, you can do all kinds of nature activities there.

 Photos of the article © Guide Tarn Aveyron